 Who are we?

-The GCRN is run by a dedicated team of volunteers along with administrative support from the secretary and deputy secretary.
+The GCRN is run by a dedicated team of volunteers with support from the secretary and the administrator.

 Michelle Matthews – Secretary